 Jingtong (菁桐) is the last stop on the Pingxi line.
 It’s a small town lost in time with just a handful of shops and restaurants catering to the handful of tourists that make it this far south on the line.
 It’s actually quite pleasant to have a quick stroll around town and feel like you have been transported back in time 50 years or so.

 There is a small coal-mining museum in town which you might find interesting if you can read Chinese and opposite the Jingtong train station you can see the old coal washing plant perched above the tracks.

 Also, the Pingxi police station is designed to look like a giant sky lantern and is covered in LED lights.
 You can actually pay to have a message displayed on this digital sky lantern if you want the sky lantern experience without adding to the rubbish in the mountains of Pingxi.

 But there are no specific sites that are a must-see in town.
 The real draw of Jingtong is just being able to wander through the quiet streets away from some of the tourist crowds you’ll encounter further north in towns like Shifen and Houtong.

 If you happen to be here at lunch-time check out the small vegetarian restaurant, 菁桐崇德素食, at 85 Jingtong Street (just north of the train station).

 Where to Stay Along the Pingxi Line

 Most people choose to visit the Pingxi Rail line as a day trip from Taipei or they spend the night in nearby Jiufen.
 But, if you’re interested in hiking several of the trails around the area you’ll need at least 2 days to explore.

 There are no hotels so your best bet is to book accommodation through Airbnb.
-The town of Pingxi has most of the places for rent, but there are also a few available accommodations in Jingtong and Houtong.
+The town of Pingxi has the most places for rent on Airbnb, but there are also a few available accommodations in Jingtong and Houtong.